MikeVeling/Process-Bitbow-Data/README.md

                         directory or a -hemi_path to define the path for it.
 When used, it will limit the search to only the active hemisegments listed in the file.
+  -for_color_prob_values_include_no_color_case
+                        If used, this will tweek the prob calculators to include blanks in the match prob calculations.
+This does not mean that matches in the blank color counts as a match -use_background_for_Pe_in_kappa
+                        If used with kappa, the Pe kappa value will be calculated assuming all neurons have the same color distribution
 ```